 The Troubadour set seven days earlier was merely a teaser.
 In Vegas, the grandeur of “Estranged” and “November Rain” were expectedly back in place, the latter bleeding seamlessly out of the coda from Derek and the Dominoes’ “Layla,” which itself came at the tail end of an instrumental jam that also featured Slash and Fortus dueting on Pink Floyd’s “Wish You Were Here.”

-“This I Love” joined “Better” and the title track from Chinese Democracy as songs where Slash was getting to put his indelible imprint.
+“This I Love” joined “Better” and the title track from Chinese Democracy as songs where Slash was getting the opportunity to put his indelible imprint on songs he had nothing to do with during their composition.
 Neither of the three seemed particularly out of place alongside the classics “You Could Be Mine”, “Welcome to the Jungle”, and “Patience.”
 Then there was the epic Use Your Illusion I closer “Coma”, trotted out for only the fifth time ever in a live setting and first since 1993.

 Flying out of town the following afternoon was like two days prior repeated in reverse; this time the t-shirts had been updated to 2016, and the shell-shocked look on concertgoer’s faces went along with the glowing insta-reviews provided to anyone who asked, “Oh, did you go to that show?”